Consumer Medicine Information

 Swallow the tablets whole with half a glass of water.

-Duride tablets can be broken in half if care is taken not to crumble them.
-Please break the
+DURIDE tablets can be broken in half if care is taken not to crumble them.
+Break the

 tablet in half with care if your doctor has prescribed half a tablet.

 Do not crush or chew the tablets.

 into the blood over an extended period of time.
-If you crush or chew Duride tablets,
+If you crush or chew the tablets,

 they will not work as well.

 When to take it

-Take your tablets at about the same time each day.
+Take your medicine at about the same time each day.

 If your doctor tells you to take two tablets each day, take both tablets at the same

 If you forget to take it

-Otherwise, take the missed dose as soon as you remember, and then go back to taking your tablets as you would normally.
+Otherwise, take it as soon as you remember, and then go back to taking your medicine

 Do not take a double dose to make up for the dose you missed.